collei/collei-language/README.md

-# Collei Packinst
+# Collei Language
-A package manager designed to work within Collei Plat MVC framework.
+Tools for working with the Collei language, one of the most recent conlangs.

 ## How to Use
 Just download the .zip and unpack it under your Apache htdocs, then hit